Apprentice FAQs

 Apprenticeships are open to anyone over 16, offering qualifications at lots of different levels.
 People use apprenticeships to start a new career, or to take their job to the next level.

-At Baltic Apprenticeships, we specialise in the digital and IT sector.
-We offer Level 3 and Level 4 apprenticeships in data, digital marketing, IT and software development.
+At Baltic Apprenticeships, we specialise in the Digital and IT sector.
+We offer Level 3 and Level 4 Apprenticeships in Data, Digital Marketing, Content Creation, IT and Software Development.

 Our Level 3 Apprenticeships: